braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 ## Anatomy of Canvas

-Check out the anatomy of a Canvas below!
+Here's an overview of the anatomy of a Canvas:

 {% tabs %}
   {% tab Canvas %}